hxlnt/nobadmemories.com/src/render/posts/copic-markers.html.md

 ## Where to find Copic markers and supplies

-Copics can be found at art supply shops such as Blick and shops like Kinokuniya that carry Japanese stationery and art supplies.
+Copic markers can be found at art supply shops such as Blick and shops like Kinokuniya that carry Japanese stationery and art supplies.
 In my experience, the larger chains like Jo Ann and Michael's either don't carry Copics or keep them behind glass at the front of the store to prevent theft.
 Any art or craft shop should have paper for use with Copics.
 Try watercolor paper or an alcohol-marker pad.
 Or just experiment!
 And have fun!